 HOPE program hours and locations

-Get a free Naloxone overdose prevention kit and training at the locations listed below.
+You can get a free Naloxone overdose prevention kit and training at one of these locations:

 |Street Health Clinic at the

 195 Ferguson Avenue North, 2nd Floor